Politics of Myanmar: Panglong Agreement

 Aung San, who led the fight for independence, was able to convince the leaders of the other ethnic groups that fought alongside the Burmese to remain as one country.
 The formation of the new Burmese constitution in 1948 was cemented by the Pin-Lone agreement, which was signed by every ethnic leader in support of the newfound union.
 Aung San's unprecedented assassination prior to the absolute fulfillment of the Pin-Lone agreement undid the unification he led.
-His death marked the short lived period of peace within the new nation, unleashing a power vacuum that has not been filled properly since.
+His death marked the end of the short lived period of peace within the new nation, unleashing a power vacuum that has not been filled properly since.
 A period of instability with leaders that failed to represent every ethnicity's best interest followed.

+Beginning in the late 1950s, and continuing through at least 2024, Myanmar's military has played a major role in shaping or directing the country's politics.

 Socialist republic

 Democracy was suspended in the country following a coup in 1962.
 The uncertainty and chaos paved the way for a Burmese nationalist government to take over.
 From 1962 to 1988, the country was ruled by the Burma Socialist Programme Party as a one-party state guided by the Burmese Way to Socialism.
 The new Burmese leaders turned Burma into a Socialist Republic with isolationism, and a Burmese superiority.
 The newfound Burmese nationalism put the Bamar majority at the forefront, undoing the unification initiated through the Pin-Lone agreement.
 Additionally, the growing disdain was enhanced through the forced coexistence between members of different religions.
 Bamar kingdoms were almost exclusively Buddhist in the past.
 Most ethnic groups within the Shan, Kayin, Kayar, and Chin state practiced their own versions of Animism, while people of the Islamic faith lived alongside the Buddhists in the Arakan (now Rakhine) state.
 The annexation of all the diverse groups into the British India deepened the religious polarization.
 The movement of people across the border caused by the colonization added a large group of Hindu followers to the mix.
 The strenuous conversion campaigns by the Catholic Christians and their competition with the Methodist colonialists additionally divided minority groups such as the Karen and Kachin within themselves.
 The colonial departure unleashed the animosity that has been building towards one other.
 The death of Aung San, and the following leaderships ensured the lasting conflicts between every cultural and religious group.
 The 1988 Uprising cemented the social, political, and civil unrests that have plagued the country since.